Common Misuse with Forward-Facing Car Seats

 Recommendation

-- Review your vehicle owner’s manual to learn what type of seat belt system is in the seat where you are installing a car seat.
+- Review your vehicle owner’s manual to learn what type of seat belt system is in the vehicle seat where you are installing a car seat.

 - Learn what a seat belt retractor is and how to lock it.
 Watch now.